slyedoc/bevy_sly_blender/readme.md

 Using [Blender 4.2 main branch](https://github.com/blender/blender), on 4.1  there is a bug causing crashes during gltf export that is fixed on main branch.
 [Build notes here](https://developer.blender.org/docs/handbook/building_blender/)

-Also using main branch for gltf export plugin.
+Also using main branch for [glTF-Blender-IO](https://github.com/slyedoc/glTF-Blender-IO/tree/material-info) based on lasted version to fix material info.
+Only few lines changed.

 ## Goals

 - [ ] Docs
-- [ ] Flatten Entity Hierarchy - hate having so many, Level>Scene>Instance(Blueprint)>Collection Root>children feels so un ECS,
- and systems far to complicated when it should be simple queries.
+- [x] Flatten Entity Hierarchy - hate having so many, Level>Scene>Instance(Blueprint)>Collection Root>children feels so un ECS, and systems far to complicated when it should be simple queries.
- - Have tried ever way I can think of using SceneBundle system, but it forces nesting that just gets in the way, working on by passing it entirely (see [spawn_from_bluerpint.rs](./src/spawn_from_blueprints.rs)).
+  - Have tried ever way I can think of using bevy_scenes, but it forces nesting that just gets in the way, have bypassed it completely now, see [bluerpints.rs](./src/blueprints.rs) and [levels.rs](./src/levels.rs).
- - Currently using custom copy from scene world to app world, and removes need for SceneBundle and all post processing that was need to try and flatten it before.

 - [ ] Simplify UI
 - [X] Collaspse blender plugins
   - [X] Unify settings